UDT-ITF/website/source/api/index.md

 > > for less technical audiences.

-All special characters (e.g. ? or \#) MUST be URI encoded to avoid unpredictable client behaviors.
+All special characters (e.g. ? or \#) MUST be URI encoded to avoid unpredictable client behaviours.
 The URL syntax relies upon slash (/) separators so any slashes in the identifier MUST be URI encoded (aka. percent-encoded, replace / with %2F ).
 See discussion in [Section9 - URL Encoding and Decoding.](#url_encoding)